Inspiration for Ewart Alan Mackintosh's poem - In Memoriam

 An Award for Gallantry

 For his gallantry during the raid 2nd Lieutenant (temporary Lieutenant) Ewart Alan Mackintosh was awarded the Military Cross.
-The citation for his award is listed in the Supplement to the London Gazette, dated 24th June 1916:

-"For conspicuous gallantry.
+“For conspicuous gallantry.
 He organised and led a successful raid on the enemy's trenches with great skill and courage.
 Several of the enemy were disposed of and a strong point destroyed.
-He also brought back two wounded men under heavy fire."
+He also brought back two wounded men under heavy fire.”
+(4)

 Orival Wood cemetery, Flesquières

 Lieutenant Mackintosh was killed eighteen months later on 21st November 1917 during the Battle of Cambrai.
-He is buried in Orival Wood cemetery, Flesquières, northern France (Plot I, row A, grave 26).
 He was an extremely popular member of the battalion.

-Related Books
+Related Reading

-Can't shoot a man with a cold
+Can't Shoot a Man with a Cold

 Acknowledgements

-[1] War Diary of 5th Battalion Seaforth Highlanders (51st Highland Division) ref.
-WO95/2866 Public Record Office
+(1) War Diary of 5th Battalion Seaforth Highlanders (51st Highland Division) ref.
+WO95/2866, National Archives, Kew, Surrey.

-[2] Can't Shoot a Man with a Cold, Colin Campbell and Rosalind Green, (2004)
+(2) Can't Shoot a Man with a Cold, Colin Campbell and Rosalind Green, (2004)

 Highland Archives